 Comprehensive Support and Improvement Schools.
 Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State’s methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years.

 Any Title I campus identified for additional targeted support and improvement for three consecutive years will be identified for comprehensive support and improvement the following school year.
-The first year additional targeted support campuses will be escalated and required to implement comprehensive support and improvement interventions will be the 2022–23 school year.
+The first year additional targeted support campuses will be escalated and required to implement comprehensive support and improvement interventions will be the 2023–24 school year.
+Additionally, Texas will not use the 2020–2021 data when evaluating “three consecutive years” for additional targeted support escalation to comprehensive support and improvement.

 Year of Identification.
 Provide, for each type of schools identified for comprehensive support and improvement, the year in which the State will first identify such schools and the frequency with which the State will, thereafter, identify such schools.
 Note that these schools must be identified at least once every three years.

 TEA will annually identify campuses for comprehensive support and intervention beginning with the August 2018 accountability release, which is based on School Year 2017-2018 performance data.

+As a result of the spring 2020 USDE waiver from administering statewide assessments due to COVID-19, Texas does not have the data necessary to calculate the academic growth component for 2021 accountability determinations.
+Texas will not identify schools for comprehensive support and improvement in August 2021 based on data from the 2020–21 school year.
+The next identification will occur for the 2022–2023 school year based on data from the 2021–2022 school year.

 Targeted Support and Improvement.
 Describe the State’s methodology for annually identifying any school with one or more “consistently underperforming” subgroups of students, based on all indicators in the statewide system of annual meaningful differentiation, including the definition used by the State to determine consistent underperformance.
 (ESEA section 1111(c)(4)(C)(iii))

 Student group achievement will be monitored annually through the Closing the Gaps domain (see Appendix F).
 Any campus that has one or more achievement gap(s) between individual student groups and the interim goals outlined in Appendix A will be identified for targeted support and improvement.
-TEA defines “consistently underperforming” as a school having one or more student groups that do not meet the same three interim benchmark goals for three consecutive years. i
+TEA defines “consistently underperforming” as a school having one or more student groups that do not meet the same three interim benchmark goals for three consecutive years.

+As a result of the spring 2020 USDE waiver from administering statewide assessments due to COVID-19, Texas does not have the data necessary to calculate the academic growth component for 2021 accountability determinations.
+Texas will carryover targeted support and improvement identifications for school year 2021–2022.

+Additionally, Texas will not use the 2020–2021 data when evaluating “three consecutive years” for future targeted support and improvement identifications.
+Texas will evaluate consistent accountability indicator data from 2017–2018, 2018–2019, and 2021–2022 for the purposes of consecutive years to identify targeted support and improvement schools for the 2022–2023 school year.
+For 2023–2024 school year identifications, Texas will use 2018–2019, 2021–2022, and 2022–2023 data.